 - Physical pain and emotional suffering

-- If applicable, an injured person’s spouse may be entitled to damages to compensate for the negative effect the injuries had on the marital relationship.
+- If applicable, an injured person's spouse may be entitled to damages to compensate for the injuries' negative effect on the marital relationship.

 When the tree falling accident results in fatal injuries, the deceased's heirs may bring a wrongful death claim.Determining Tree Ownership

 The City of Eureka has many trees that are located on public land.
 Those trees are under the dominion of governmental agencies.
-The determination to own a tree that is not on public property will follow the guidelines laid out in the California Civil Code Sections 833 and 834.
+The determination to own a tree not on public property will follow the California Civil Code Sections 833 and 834 guidelines.
 Tree ownership depends on where the trunk is located.
-If it is fully within one plot of land, that plot owner is responsible for the tree.
+The owner is responsible for the tree if it is within one plot.
 If the trunk spans more than one property, the owners of those adjacent properties are joint owners of the tree.

 Again, homeowners and private property owners are legally responsible for maintaining the trees on their land.Proving Owner Negligence

-To recover damages from a private property owner after injuries caused by a fallen tree, one must prove negligence.
+One must prove negligence to recover damages from a private property owner after injuries caused by a fallen tree.
 The homeowner must have known of the dangerous condition and did nothing to address it.
-A tree owner may also be determined to be liable (legally at fault) if he or she should have known about the tree’s dangerous condition.
+A tree owner may also be determined to be liable (legally at fault) if he or she should have known about the tree's dangerous condition.

-In California, a claim for personal injuries must be settled or filed in court before the two-year anniversary of the incident that caused the injury.
+In California, a claim for personal injuries must be settled or filed in court before the second anniversary of the incident that caused the injury.

-When a claim is against a public/governmental entity, the time period in which you must settle or file is much shorter, only six months.
-The time limit for a person injured before 18 is longer - the two-year statute begins to run when the injured party turns 18.Eureka’s Beautiful Trees
+When a claim is against a public/governmental entity, the period you must settle or file is much shorter, only six months.
+The time limit for a person injured before 18 is longer - the two-year statute begins to run when the injured party turns 18.Eureka's Beautiful Trees

 The trees of Eureka are majestic but also prone to illness and damage.
-Falling trees happen with regularity throughout the region, and this sometimes causes car accidents or more direct personal injuries.
-Throughout California, falling trees cause property damage, injuries, and deaths every year.
+Falling trees happen regularly throughout the region, and this sometimes causes car accidents or more direct personal injuries.
+In California, falling trees cause yearly property damage, injuries, and deaths.
 When and if such an occurrence happens to you, an experienced tree accident lawyer can help.
-Our law firm has been advocating on behalf of injured Northern Californians for close to four decades.
+Our law firm has been advocating on behalf of injured Northern Californians since 1982.

 Watch the YouTube video.
 Below is a clip uploaded by the Roadtrip Guys about Eureka's beautiful redwoods.Eureka Tree Accident Lawyer

-Hello - I'm Ed Smith, an experienced Eureka tree accident attorney.
 Devastating injuries can result from falling trees and falling tree limbs.
 Many times, the cases related to falling trees are wrongful death matters.
-If you or your family needs legal help after a falling tree accident, do not hesitate to reach out to us for compassionate, free, and friendly advice at (707) 564-1900 or (800) 404-5400.
+If you or your family needs legal help after a falling tree accident, do not hesitate to contact us for compassionate, free, and friendly advice at (707) 564-1900 or (800) 404-5400.